Honeybunch/HowToComputer/README.md

  * `file path` - The path to a file.
 Where the file lives on `disk`.
 A text file can live at the path "C:\mydirectory\myfile.txt"

  ---

+### Selection
+Picking files to operate on

+Many applications also support these patterns.
+Give them a shot in your favorite program!
+They can't hurt you

 #### How do I select a file?
 `left-click` the `file` once to `select` it